 Does the new law affect the way to claim insurance?
-Ron De Santis, Governor of Florida, recently ratified with his signature the law SB76 on the insurance that will take effect on July 1.
+Ron De Santis, Governor of Florida, recently ratified with his signature the law SB76 on the insurance that took effect on July 1.
 The idea of this legal norm is to reduce the amount of litigation for claims to insurance companies by reducing the deadlines for making claims for damage to homes and prohibiting certain practices commonly used by contractors, roof repairers, and regulating the commissions that lawyers charge, among other modifications.

 The law is clear, prohibiting so-called public adjusters or appraisers and contractors from making announcements offering financial incentives to homeowners to authorize them to conduct a roof inspection to file an insurance claim for the damage found.
 These irregular claims cost insurers millions of dollars and hampered the development of fair claims.

 This does not mean that if, after a hurricane or storm, the roof of your property is damaged, you cannot make a claim with your insurer.